-The laboratories of program faculty are housed in modern research buildings that are fully equipped for investigations in all aspects of cellular and molecular neuroscience.
+The laboratories of GPN faculty are housed in modern research buildings that are fully equipped to investigate cellular, molecular, behavioral, and clinical neuroscience.
 These laboratories have active, extramurally funded research programs in a variety of areas.
-Major research facilities available within the program cover all the contemporary methods of cell and molecular neurobiology, including those for recombinant DNA technology, nucleic acid sequencing, PCR and DNA microarray analysis, protein purification and analysis, cell, tissue culture, electrophysiology; computer analysis; and state of the art imaging techniques.
+Individual laboratories and collaborative research cores provide contemporary methods in neuroscience, including recombinant DNA technology and microarray analysis, protein biochemistry, mitochondrial bioenergetics, cell/tissue/organotypic culture, electrophysiology, behavioral suites, animal facilities, computer modeling/analysis, systems biology and bioinformatics, fMRI, electron microscopy, and state of the art cell imaging facilities.

 The Thomas Jefferson University student community totals over 2,000 students, including those enrolled in the Graduate School of Biomedical Sciences, which currently has over 600 students including 130 full-time PhD candidates.
-Other university students are enrolled in the College of Health Professions, with over 700 students, and Jefferson Medical College, with about 225 new students admitted each year.
-Affordable housing is available on campus or in the surrounding community.
-The student body is a diverse one, with members from across the country and around the world.
-Many activities are coordinated by the Graduate Student Association, and a large variety of cultural and recreational opportunities are available within and around the University.
-Some information about those opportunities is available through LIBERTYNET.
+Other university students are enrolled in the College of Health Professions and the Sidney Kimmel Medical College.
+Cross-department/college student organizations such as the Graduate Student Association provide a number of events, career seminars, cultural activities, and recreational opportunities.
+The student body is well connected and diverse with members from across the country and around the world attending many events throughout the year.
+Many students live in affordable housing on campus and the surrounding neighborhoods.
+Additional information about Philadelphia’s center city and greater center city can be found at VisitPhilly and PhillyNeighborhoods.